koenvanzuijlen/giantbomb-show-dl/README.md

 Will always download the highest quality available for each video.

+### Rate limiting

+This tool will autmatically rate limit the request to not exceed Giant Bomb API usage guidelines.

 ### Show poster

 Automatically download the poster image for the selected show.
 This can be used in libraries like Plex.